Why Can’t I Tan? – Everything You Need To Know

 Wrong Tanning Time

 You might not be developing a tan because you are not spending enough time in the sun.
-For lighter skin tones, 10-30 minutes in the sun is ideal.
-Darker skin tones can spend longer in the sun, but it should not exceed an hour or so.
+For lighter skin tones, 10–30 minutes of sun exposure is ideal.

 Incorrect Tanning Method

-You could be tanning at the wrong time, which could cause your skin to stay the same color and not tan.
-The best time to tan is before 10 am and after 3 pm, as the sun is still strong enough to tan your skin at this time, but it is not strong enough to burn it too much.
+The best time to tan is before 10 am and after 3 pm, as the sun is still strong enough to tan your skin at this time, but not strong enough to cause excessive burning.

 If your skin burns when you tan, it could be that you are tanning when the sun is too strong, and if you aren’t tanning at all, you might be tanning when the sun is not strong enough.